MirzaRizwan02/Getting-Started-With-NODE-JS/README.md

 **ROUTE BUILDING**

-- We will do routing now for better understanding, which will help us to navigate easily btw the screens
+- We will do routing now to manage multiple requests